nurdanish22/PasswordManager/README.md

 - Take care of hashing passwords using SHA512 in the PasswordManager class.

--Implement date and time functionality in the PasswordManager class.
+- Implement date and time functionality in the PasswordManager class.

 - Test the functionality of the password manager thoroughly.
 Debug and fix any issues that arise.